Authors: Pau Herrero (Imperial College London) and Dan Brown (Oxford Brookes University)

 */

-if (safetySystem.hasGlucoseAlarm()) {
+(safetySystem.hasGlucoseAlarm()) {

 SafetyGlucoseAlarm glucoseAlarm = safetySystem.getGlucoseAlarm();